About Gibson Mill

 Today, Gibson Mill hums and pulses again.
 This time, with a fresh, fun energy.
 It’s a new vibe that respects our past and our present – with a strong emphasis on environmental consciousness as one of the region’s largest adaptive reuse projects.

-Most importantly, Gibson Mill serves as a community-driven gathering spot with a locally sourced food hall (coming 2020), craft breweries, retail, office space, and more.
+Most importantly, Gibson Mill serves as a community-driven gathering spot with a locally sourced food hall (coming soon), craft breweries, retail, office space, and more.

 This is Gibson Mill.
 Modern innovation built by a legacy of opportunity and community.